psellcam/LaplaceNet/README.md

 # Using this repository
-Download this repository into some folder, extract the data files, set up the environment and then you are good to go.
+Download and extract this repository into some folder, extract the data files, set up the environment and then you are good to go.

 ## Data Extraction